microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 - Defective Details (diagnosis/issue_details in json format): all violated metrics including metric data and related rule.

 - ${metric}: the data of the metrics defined in the rule file.
 If the rule is `variance`, the form of the data is variance in percentage; if the rule is `value`, the form of the data is raw data.
+  - `'N/A'` indicates a empty value for the metric in output files.

 If you specify '--output-all' in the command, the output includes all machines' information and an extra field to indicate if the machines is defective.